Historic Feather River water near Merlin California

 Local plan

 Build the day around one lower-river objective: shad lanes, steelhead-style riffles, or lower-river striper structure.
-Start near the Oroville wildlife-area and hatchery corridor only after confirming the current rule boundary, then decide whether you are making a short wade plan or a longer downstream coverage day.
+Start near the Oroville wildlife-area and hatchery area only after confirming the current rule boundary, then decide whether you are making a short wade plan or a longer downstream coverage day.

 Backup water